kevin-chau/SuperMarioWorldJS/README.md

 This will copy uglified and minified scripts to the `build/` folder.

-It will also a `watch` task that continuously monitors the source files and will automatically trigger a build process and browser refresh if anything changes.
+It will also run a `watch` task that continuously monitors the source files and automatically triggers a build process and browser refresh if anything changes.

 To clean the build folder: